Search for Important Questions

 1. Discuss the role of U.N.
 High Commissioner for Human Rights.

-2. Write a note on the following: Asia and Human Rights, American Convention on Human Rights.
+1. Write short notes on the following: African Commission on Human Rights, Civil and Political rights under the American Convention on Human Rights.

 3. Right to life and personal liberty: Evolution of new dimensions of Human Rights through judicial interpretation.
 Explain.